d1-create/PyCoinFlipper/README.md

 # Settings
 If you want to change the settings after disabling the startup text you can go into settings.txt.
 Currently there are 2 settings available.
-# Prerequisites
-Python3.xx
-- Random Libary
-- Time Library
-- Os Library
-# Install Libraries
-Command: Pip install random os time
-# Advancements
-Hopefully I can edit the project to use a GUI.
-For now, a few bugs/glitches can be fixed
 # Peformance
 Single-Core Performance on an intel core i5-3770 (explicitly handled threads are not used in this program for better performance)
 | Number Of Coins  | Time Taken(seconds) |